MichMATYCwebsite/MichMATYC/content/lakemichigancollege-math-faculty-allegan-campus/index.md

 Reports to: Department Chair, Mathematics<br><br>

 **Job Summary**<br>
-Uses technology based instruction to sustain the specific courses and curricula mandated by the educational mission and goals of the College.<br>
+Uses technology based instruction to sustain the specific courses and curricula mandated by the educational mission and goals of the College.<br><br>

 **Position Accountabilities and Essential Functions**<br>
 Under the direct supervision of the Department Chair, each adjunct faculty member is responsible for satisfying the educational, administrative, and fiscal requirements inherent in his/her position.